IN THE GALLIPOLIS MUNICIPAL COURT, GALLIA COUNTY, OHIO

 Leaving the scene of an accident;

-Third moving traffic offenses within a twelve month period when jail is a possible
+Third moving traffic offense within a twelve month period when jail is a possible penalty;

-Any violation not specifically stated above as waiverable.
+Any violation not specifically stated in the waiver schedule.

 Proof of Insurance.
 Any person charged with a moving violation shall produce proof of valid insurance in effect at the time of the alleged violation.
 Proof of insurance shall be produced at the defendant’s initial court appearance if not previously provided.